What’s gone wrong? The Gender Gap is widening

 Equally, our programmes around sanitation, Lifebuoy handwashing with soap, sustainable agriculture and other issues are addressing cultural norms millions of women are facing in today’s world more persistently than ever.

-Obviously, no one company, or industry, or country for that matter, can do it alone
+No single company, industry or country can do it alone

 The sheer width of the gap is too great.
 It requires collaboration and partnerships of an altogether different order – among businesses, governments and civil society – than we’ve managed in the past.